sindresorhus/sindresorhus.github.com/data/apps/velja.md

 If the link is a [short URL](https://en.wikipedia.org/wiki/URL_shortening), make sure the “Expand short URLs” setting is enabled and the URL shortening service is either in the built-in list or added by you.
 Velja is only able to do its matching when it receives the resolved URL.

+**I clicked a button in the Dropbox app**

+This is either a macOS or Dropbox bug.
+Velja simply opens what it receives, but what it receives has incorrect permission.
+When you click a button in Dropbox to open it on the web, it doesn't actually open the URL directly but instead writes an HTML file (which redirects to the final URL) to a temporary directory.
+I have no idea why it does this, but it's likely this is what causes the issue.

 <a id="custom-rule-problem"></a>
 **My custom rule did not work**